A student enrolling at SFCC should be aware of the college’s policies, procedures and options regarding course enrollment.

 Basic Skills and Developmental-Level Courses

-SFCC offers developmental-level courses in which students build foundational skills in reading, writing and mathematics.
-These courses are designated with a department name and a number below 111 - for example, MATH 102 , ENGL 108 or READ 101L .
-In addition to developmental courses in core academic skills, SFCC offers developmental-level courses in other fields across the curriculum to support students in job preparation, career planning and personal growth.
+SFCC offers developmental-level courses in which students build foundational skills in reading, writing, and mathematics.
+These courses are designated with a department name and a number below 1110 - for example, MATH 104L , MATH 1105 , or ENGL 106 .

 Students may fulfill course prerequisites by: